- HB Length: 39-52 cm (15-20″)

 - Tail Length: 23-31 cm (9-12″)

 - Weight: 1.3-3.4 kg (3-7.5 lbs)

-Sand Cats Felis margarita are true desert dwellers, with numerous adaptations to an arid life and colouring that blends in with their environment.
-They are the only felid to occur exclusively in desert habitat.
+The Sand Cat Felis margarita is a true desert dweller and are the only felid to occur exclusively in desert habitat.
+They have numerous adaptations to an arid life and colouring that blends in with their environment.

 The coat is soft and dense, mostly pale sandy brown to light grey, slightly darker on the back and whitish on the belly.
 A reddish streak runs across each cheek from the outer corner of the eyes; the lower half of the face and chest is whitish to pale yellow.
 The tawny reddish ears are black tipped, as is the tail, which also has a few narrow black rings near the tip.
 The broad head has large eyes placed greatly forward, and low set, large, tapered ears which provide keen hearing for habitat where prey is scarce.